maethorechannen/mbdy2csv/README.markdown

 The file format decoding is based on the work of [the opensaltermibody project](http://code.google.com/p/opensaltermibody/ "opensatermibody project hosted on GoogleCode").

 This is a simple command line app that just converts the data that is held in a BODYDATA.TXT file (which isn't actually a text file) into a CSV file.
-No calculations on the data are made (such as converting values to non-metric equivalents, or BMI/BMR/Body Water values.
+No calculations on the data are made (such as converting values to non-metric equivalents, or BMI/BMR/Body Water value calculation).
 About the only "processing" done on the input is that padding data is removed.

 Compiling
 ---------